tomodachi94/tomodachi94.github.io/content/_index.md

 ## How can I talk to you?

 I'm on <a rel="me" href="https://floss.social/@tomodachi94">Mastodon</a>, [Matrix](https://matrix.to/#/@tomodachi94:matrix.org), and [GitHub](https://github.com/tomodachi94).
 On most websites I use the handle `tomodachi94`, so there's a good chance you're talking to me if someone is using that handle.
 (If you're unsure, I usually provide links to my Mastodon and Matrix accounts to make things clearer.)
+I also have [a PGP key](/tomodachi94.asc).

 Please don't use the links above for bug reports or feature requests; file an issue in the respective GitHub project instead.